luisparravicini/woordener/README.md

 It needs Python 3.7+.

+---

+**READ THIS**

-As I started to see how to translate the wikipedia templates of each entry I realized the scope was way too much of what I expected, so this repo will remain as is, no more updates.
+As I started to see how to translate the wikipedia templates of each entry I realized the scope is way bigger of what I expected for this project, so this repo will remain as is, no more updates.

+`words-all.txt.gz` is the extract list of words from the dump one entry in each line.
+Each line is a json.dump of each entry.

 Haven't tried it but [wiktextract](https://github.com/tatuylonen/wiktextract) seems to do what I wanted to do initially.